application traffic steering

 Diagram: Application SDN

-SDN application for network admins assists in troubleshooting by defining where the traffic is and where it is going.
+An SDN application for network admins assists in troubleshooting by defining where traffic is and where it is going.
 The network admin can select traffic, make copies, and send it to a location.
-Similar to tapping, except it is quicker and easier to roll out.
+This is similar to tapping, except it is quicker and easier to roll out.
 Now, your network traffic is viewable on any port and switch.
-This App lets you go the wire straight away.
+This app lets you go through the wire straight away.

 As it is now integrated with Active Directory, when a user calls and says he has a network problem, you can extract his traffic by user ID and debug it remotely.